PROBABLY

 The rape survivor was clearly attracted to Parker.
 Again, I can see where the court would be unclear about Parker being a rapist, solely for putting his penis inside her when she had performed oral sex on him recently.
 I think that's rape.
 I believe he raped her.
 But I can see why THE COURT is unclear on THAT POINT.
 But I don't see why he wouldn't have been tried for being a facilitator of rape.
 He was having sex with her after she'd said yes to oral sex and no to penetration earlier or the previous day.
 But then He invited other men into the room while she was passed out.
 He orchestrated the rape if Kangas is telling the truth.

+Despite Celestin's rape conviction, a judge arranged it so Celestin could graduate on time.
 Celestin's light conviction was overturned at appeal because the victim didn't want to testify again.
 (For a six month sentence, who would testify the first time if they knew that was all that was in the offing?)

-The victim reportedly dropped out of school and attempted suicide at least once (see main deadline article)
+The victim reportedly dropped out of school and attempted suicide at least once (see main deadline article).

 For those so deep into rape culture that they can't see it, please know that it is the rare woman that puts themselves through a rape accusation for the hell of it.
 The statistics bear this out.
 And I've got to believe that black women do it even less frequently.

 Black women knew way before the Bill Cosby Case that most black men and half of black women (non-feminists) will turn on a black woman in a heart beat if she accuses a successful black man of anything -- even rape.
 And in college, the equivalent of the untouchable, rich successful black man is the potentially rich successful black man, the athlete.
-I don't know if athletes were involved or not but the
+I don't know if athletes were involved or not but the brave young woman identified as "Raped@Spelman" wasn't even protected by her school at Spelman, a HBCU for black women.

 I believe this Haitian woman's accusation.
 I even halfway believe the co-conspirator(?) who probably cut himself a deal.
 Furthermore, I see Parker's weak defense of himself as smoke indicating there's a rape fire in his past right the where court documents appear to indicate there is.